Help us improve your experience.

 22.4R1

-Starting in Junos OS Release 22.4R1, QFX10002-60C, QFX10002, QFX10008, and QFX10016 support EVPN-VXLAN lightweight loop protection on leaf device to server device links with either enterprise style or service provider style interface configurations.
+Starting in Junos OS Release 22.4R1, QFX10002-60C, QFX10002, QFX10008, and QFX10016 support EVPN-VXLAN lightweight PE-CE loop protection on leaf device to server device links with either enterprise style or service provider style interface configurations.